Solar Panel Cost Guide in Springfield, IL (2024 Update)

 What is the average cost of installing solar panels in Springfield?

 This is a difficult question to answer exactly, because the cost depends on many factors.
 Broadly speaking, it costs about $18,800 for a 5-kW system and $37,600 for a 10-kW system after the ITC is applied.
-It will be more expensive if you want other solar equipment or higher quality panels, or if you have higher-than-average energy usage.
-Conversely, you can spend less if you go with a smaller solar panel system or less efficient solar panels.
+It will be more expensive if you want extra solar equipment or more efficient panels, or if you have higher-than-average energy needs.
+On the other hand, you can spend less if you opt for a smaller solar panel system or less expensive solar panels.

 Is it better to lease or buy solar panels in Springfield?